LunaBraga/PORTFOLIO/README.md

 ## ⚜ My experience ⚜

- I am hardworking, detail-focused and patient.
-I use the MS Excel on a daily basis.
-I have a wide experience in creating reports and presentation.
+I am scrupulous, patient and detail-oriented.
+I work in MS Excel environment daily.
+I have a vast experience in creating reports and presentations.
+I maintain good relations and create clear communications.
+For many years I have been working with IT teams in creating solutions.

 ## Courses

+• "Microsoft Excel for Data Analytics" from <a href="https://www.udemy.com">Udemy</a>

+• "The Complete SQL Bootcamp" from <a href="https://www.udemy.com">Udemy</a>

 • „SAS Programming 1: Essentials” from <a href="https://www.sas.com/pl_pl/home.html" onclick="this.target='_blank'">SAS</a>